sXperfect/gvc/README.md

     bash setup.sh

 This will create automaticaly a virtual environment with all dependencies installed.
-The newly created virtual environment will be located in `tmp/venv`.
+The newly created python virtual environment will be located in `tmp/venv`.

 ---
 ### Entropy Codec